-In 1973 two doctors and their wives (Dr Basil and Enid Levy; Dr Cyril and Pat Taylor) were becoming increasingly concerned over the injuries sustained by women at the hands of their partners.
+The history of Centre 56 began in 1973 when two doctors and their wives (Dr Basil and Enid Levy; Dr Cyril and Pat Taylor) were becoming increasingly concerned about the injuries sustained by women at the hands of their partners.

 Worse still was the effect it was having on the children, who were witnessing the violent arguments and attacks.

 They decided it was time to help and obtained accommodation, which they named the Refuge.
 The Refuge was was the second of its kind in the country.